 You can easily modify this recipe to create many delicious sauces.
 Use the base formula of 2 C leafy herb (basil, parsley, cilantro, etc,), 1 C leafy greens, 1/3 C nuts/seeds and ½ C olive oil and then get creative.

 You can use pretty much any nuts or seeds you like in place of the walnuts and hemp seeds.
 Any herb can work in place of the basil and any leafy green could work in place of the spinach (ex. kale would be a simple substitution).

 You can use as much or as little garlic and/ or lemon juice as you like.
 I also highly recommend using nutritional yeast to get that cheesy flavor.

-Leftover pesto should be refrigerated in an airtight container or jar with tight fitting lid for up to 5 days.
+Refrigerate leftover pesto in an airtight container or jar with tight fitting lid for up to 5 days.
 It’s best to eat the pesto within 3 days.